BonzaiThePenguin/WikiSort/Chapter 3. In-Place.md

         B = MakeRange(mid, B.start + B.length)
         A = MakeRange(BinaryLast(array, A.start + amount, A), B.start)

+So after dropping an A block behind and rotating it into the previous B block, instead of merging using the cache or the internal buffer, we would run the above algorithm instead.
+Everything else can remain exactly the same.

 * * *

 **And what if A can't be broken up into evenly sized blocks?**